robotnyc/wifi-ap/docs/reference/rest-api.md

 }
 ```

-The HTTP code will be 200 (OK), or 201 (Created, in which case the Location HTTP header will be set), as appropriate.
+The HTTP code will be 200 (OK), or 201 (created, in which case the Location HTTP header will be set), as appropriate.

 ### Error

-There are various situations in which something may immediately go wrong, in those cases, the following return value is used:
+There are various situations in which something may immediately go wrong.
+In those cases, the following return value is used:

 ```
 {